webappzero/modern-cljs/doc/second-edition/tutorial-02.md

-Aside from triggering the execution of the CLJS recompilation whenever a change in the CLJS source code is saved, the `watch` task can even substitute the `wait` tasks, because it is not blocking either.
+Aside from triggering the execution of the CLJS recompilation whenever a change in the CLJS source code is saved, the `watch` task can even substitute the `wait` tasks, because it blocks while watching the filesystem for changes to specified files.

 It seems that just inserting the `watch` task before calling the `cljs` task we should be able to trigger the source recompilation.